falconswoosh/Wk1C--IP-MVC-AddressBook/README.md

 ## Known Bugs

-* If entering the contact information and clicking "Save", it takes you to a confirmation page; yet fails to display.
-What fails is reference to "@Model..."
-* If running in Windows 10 and within Git Bash, the "dotnet build" and "dotnet run" commands fail indicating certain files are already running or unable to bind...
+* If running in Windows 10 and within Git Bash, the "dotnet build" and "dotnet run" commands may sometimes fail indicating certain files are already running or unable to bind...
-* Solution is to do a netstat -ano | findstr 5000 and to taskkill the PID associated with port 5000.
-I am not confident that all related sub-processes are killed as well since this project at the current status experiences intermittent success and failure.
+* Solution is to run CMD as admin and do a netstat -ano | findstr 5000 and to taskkill the PID associated with port 5000.
+You need to reissue the netstat command until port 5000 no longer displays in the results prior to reissuing dotnet commands in Bash.

 ## Support and contact details